kbecker0619/cwsw_arch_test/README.md

 # CWSW MCU Architecture Support

-This folder is the top of the "integration project" for the CWSW Arch software libraries.
+This repository is the "integration project" for the CWSW Arch software libraries.

 This component is intended to supplement the architecture-specific drivers used in the project.